 Protective Factor (Interpersonal) Description Parental monitoring College students who reported high levels of parent engagement in their lives during college were less likely to engage in heavy episodic drinking or initiate marijuana use.
-Perceived peer disapproval of alcohol and other drug use Students who reported abstaining from alcohol cited peer disapproval as one of the reasons they maintained abstinence.
+51

 No family history of alcohol misuse Students with no history of alcohol misuse showed a decreased likelihood of having positive alcohol expectancies or engaging in high-risk alcohol use.
-Protective Factor (Community Level) Description Involvement in service-based extracurricular activities Students who reported involvement in service-based extracurricular activities such as volunteering reported lower levels of alcohol consumption.
-Alcohol-free events and programming Students who attended alcohol-free events and programming reported consuming less alcohol that day/night than students who did not attend such programming.
-Living in substance-free housing Students who either chose or were assigned to substance-free housing had lower rates of alcohol and other drug use when compared to students who were in traditional on-campus housing.
+52 Protective Factor (Community Level) Description Involvement in service-based extracurricular activities Students who reported involvement in service-based extracurricular activities such as volunteering reported lower levels of alcohol consumption.
+53 Alcohol-free events and programming Students who attended alcohol-free events and programming reported consuming less alcohol that day/night than students who did not attend such programming.
+54 Living in substance-free housing Students who either chose or were assigned to substance-free housing had lower rates of alcohol and other drug use when compared to students who were in traditional on-campus housing.
+55